voronof/voronof/README.md

 - 👋 Hi, I’m @voronof
 - 👀 I’m interested in Crypto, Investments, Wordpress.
+- 👀 Im alredy DONE with SEO.
 - 🌱 I’m currently learning everything.
-- 💞️ My sweetheart is @garmmoniya
+- 💞️ My sweetheart is @garmmoniyaa

 <!---
 voronof/voronof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.